 The work was mostly pick and shovel, carrying stones for the road bed, felling of trees and grubbing bamboo roots with at least three well constructed timber bridges.
 The work hours were 0830 to 1900 hours and the prisoners were broken into parties of approx. 30 and assigned various tasks.

 On the completion of the road Greg Burdon and Frank Thaxter marched out towards the Burmese coast pulling ox carts loaded with the sick.
-They then cut an airstrip in the jungle for 3 C47 Dakota aircraft to land and firstly evacuate the British POWs to Rangoon.
+They then cut an airstrip in the jungle for three C47 Dakota aircraft to land and firstly evacuate the British POWs to Rangoon.
 Burdon and Thaxter with the remaining 2/4th, along with many others in the group were then flown north to Kachu Mountain Camp.
 It was here Thaxter and Burdon met up with Ted Cosson.
+(Wilkinson had already been evacuated to Nacompaton June 1945).
 All the men from here were flown back to Singapore in September 1945.